-This type of controller isn't exactly new: there are a number of Android gaming phones that ship with controller accessories that will attach to the phone to move the controls from the screen to physical controls.
+This type of controller isn't exactly new: there are a number of Android gaming phones that ship with controller accessories that will attach to the phone to move the controls from the screen to physical controls, but with the launch of Xbox Cloud Gaming, this type of controller becomes a lot more appealing.

 Compatibility relies on a couple of factors.
 Firstly, that your device has USB Type-C in the centre of the base and secondly that it will fit within the Kishi's rubberised apertures.
-We've used a number of phones to test the Kishi, from the budget Redmi Note 9 to an older Samsung Galaxy Note 8.
+We've used a number of phones to test the Kishi, from the Samsung Galaxy S21+ to the Sony Xperia 10 III, through to the older Redmi Note 9 and Samsung Galaxy Note 8.

 The Kishi will add about 60mm to either end of your phone when it's installed, making for a long device overall.
 It feels nicely secure with rubberised inserts in the Kishi holding your phone firmly, so it imparts a sense of quality too.